Red-crowned crane: Migration

 The red-crowned crane is currently found only in China, Russia, North Korea, South Korea, and Japan.

 The population of red-crowned cranes in Japan is mostly non-migratory, with the race in Hokkaidō moving only 150 km to its wintering grounds.

 Only the mainland population experiences a long-distance migration.
 They leave their wintering grounds in spring by February and are established on territories by April.
 In fall, they leave their breeding territories in October and November, with the migration fully over by mid-December.

-China hosting its key breeding and wintering sites.
+China hosts its key breeding and wintering sites.
 Major breeding areas include the Sanjiang Plain and Wuyuer River basin in Heilongjiang, the Xianghai Reservoir and the lower Huolin River area in Jilin, the Liao River Delta in Liaoning, and the Hun River basin and Horqin wetlands in Inner Mongolia.
 Its wintering grounds are primarily located in the coastal mudflats and lakes of the middle and lower Yangtze River.

 Cranes breeding in the Sanjiang Plain and the Xingkai Lake region migrate south along the Ussuri River, passing the Tumen River and the northern east coast of the Korean Peninsula (e.g., Kimyeo), and winter in the Han River basin near Panmunjom.
 Those from the Zhalong and Xianghai regions migrate south in autumn via Panjin in Liaoning, follow the western coast of Bohai Bay, cross the Yellow River Delta, and mainly winter in the coastal wetlands of Yancheng, Jiangsu.